Specialization Educational Objectives

 Independent Research in the Social Sciences and Capstone Experience: Take Both (2) Courses

 Students completing the Social Science Analytics specialization are required to complete an independent research project of their choosing under the guidance of a faculty member and a capstone experience course.
 Students should meet with their academic advisor early and often to discuss possible topics and strategies for pursuing the research component of this specialization.
+A Research Syllabus [.doc] exists to provide guidance for this project and outline the requirements for completing the research requirement.

 • DEPT 4998/4999: Undergraduate Research or Thesis Research (3+ cr hrs)